 Implementation mechanisms.
-The adoption of the Convention by the General Assembly in the weeks ahead will be followed by a period in which countries will develop legislative and administrative measures, and ratify the Convention.
-When the Convention has 30 ratifications, it will come into force.
-To promote and review implementation, a Conference of the States Parties is established.
-The Conference will meet regularly and serve as a forum for reviewing the implementation by States Parties and facilitating activities required by the Convention.
+Since the adoption of the Convention by the General Assembly, States have developed legislative and administrative measures and ratified the Convention.
+When 30 instruments of ratification have been deposited with the Secretary-General, the Convention will enter into force.
+To promote and review the implementation of the Convention, a Conference of the States Parties to the Convention is established.
+The Conference will meet regularly and serve as a forum for reviewing the implementation by States parties and facilitating activities required by the Convention.